LucianBinner/job-c-17-test-url-shortener/README.md

 You must have an instance of PostgreSQL running.
 The user, password and bank name settings can be changed in the .env file, simply change the DATABASE_URL environment variable.

+All routes are configured in the postman file, just import the "url-shortener.postman_collection" file into your postman and view them

 ### Cloning repository on github

 ```bash